structured-query-language/structured-query-language.github.io/system$ngram_search.md

 ```

 ## system$ngram_search Example
-The above query will list all the databases, schemas and tables that have the string `customer` in it:
+The following query will list all the databases, schemas and tables that have the string `customer` in it:

 ```sql
 select system$ngram_search('customer', 999);